 What makes dry needling so effective is that it is focused on trigger points, which is a point in a muscle that is linked to the hypersensitive palpable nodule – aka the “knot.”
 This affected area becomes painful for individuals and can also radiate pain in predictable patterns elsewhere in the body.
 A physiotherapist is trained in identifying these hyperirritable points and pain patterns, they are able to use trigger point dry needling on superficial or deep tissue level to help alleviate that pain.

 There are three key forms of dry needling that can be administered:

 Intramuscular Stimulation (IMS)

 This is the most popular form of dry needling.
 IMS is used to treat certain types of neuropathic pain, and the process involves inserting the needle directly into the trigger point or taut band.
 The result is that a local twitch response (LTR) is triggered in the taut band.
-The therapeutic value of the LTR has been noted to enhance the release of fascia related connections, as well as reducing the inflammation around the effected area.
+The therapeutic value of the LTR has been noted to enhance the release of fascia related connections, as well as reducing the inflammation around the affected area.

 Superficial Dry Needling (SDN)

 This alternate form of dry needling involves a process where the needle is inserted superficially diagonally to the skin surface.
-The needles results in being about 3-4 mm above the trigger point or painful area of the patient.
+The needles result in being about 3-4 mm above the trigger point or painful area of the patient.
 SDN triggers numerous reflex painkilling mechanisms via the spinal cord and the brain.

 Intramuscular electrical stimulation (IMES)